 WHY IS A URINARY CATHETER USED?

-Babies may need urinary catheters if they are not making much urine.
+Babies may need urinary catheters while in the hospital if they are not making much urine.
+This is called low urine output.
 Babies can have low urine output because they:

 - Have low blood pressure